 Eager to get more and better Zs?
 Begin with these strategies.

-No. 6: Feng Shui your space.
+- No. 6: Feng Shui your space.
 Experts in feng shui, the ancient Chinese art of placement and design, assert that clutter blocks your flow of energy (chi), disrupting your sleep.
 Declare your bedroom a clutter-free zone.
 Create a smooth flow of energy by removing piles of clothes from your sight, tossing junk mail and papers and culling last month’s magazines from your bedside table.
 Close drawers and closet doors before getting into bed.
 Finally, feng shui advises against placing your bed directly under a large window and also suggests avoiding having the head of your bed too near the room’s entrance door.
-(For more tips on how to make your bedroom more of a sanctuary, see “3 Spaces to De-Clutter Now” in our May 2004 issue.)
+(For more tips on how to make your bedroom more of a sanctuary, see “3 Spaces to De-Clutter Now”.)

-No. 7: Watch what you eat.
+- No. 7: Watch what you eat.
 Ideally, to give your body enough time to fully digest, you shouldn’t eat a regular meal within two hours of bedtime.
 If you must eat near bedtime, eat lightly, and when possible, reach for foods that trigger the release of serotonin, the body’s natural sleep inducer.
-(See “Snooze Foods” on page 24.)
+(See “The Food-Sleep Connection“.)
 For several hours before bedtime (some experts suggest up to eight hours), you should limit or eliminate your intake of alcohol and caffeine, as well as foods high in sugar or salt, all of which can have sleep-disrupting effects.

 Perhaps the most important thing to remember is that, right up there with choosing healthy foods and getting enough exercise, making adequate sleep a priority is one of the highest-impact things you can do to maintain and improve your health.